kumarstack55/dotfiles-minimal/README.md

     - Debian
         - bash 5.2+
         - Vim 9.0+
+        - NeoVim 0.7+
     - Ubuntu
         - bash 5.1+
         - Vim 8.2+
             - If you use github copilot, you need Vim 9.0+.
+            - If you use wsl, LSP will not work.
         - NeoVim 0.6+
             - If you use github copilot, you need NeoVim 0.7+.
+            - If you use wsl, LSP will not work.
 - Microsoft Windows
     - Windows PowerShell 5.1+
     - Vim 9.1+